connecting

 https://shompoo-cruise.com/en/

-or Arrange Private local boat charter via local agent.
+or Arrange a Private local boat charter via a local agent.

-Clear Immigration at the Bridge to Laos early morning by 0800am if you wish to continue directly by boat harbour.
+Cross over early morning by 0800am to Houixay on the Lao side if you wish to continue directly by boat same day.
 If a private boat has been arranged, confirm timings with your local agent or guide.
 Important to also check the Mekong water levels during the drier season.
+Most travelers getting into sticky-rice time find it comfortable to spend the night prior in Houixay at one of the many local guesthouses.

-You need to break up the trip half way at the market town of Pakbeng where lots of accomodations from budget backpacker places to more upscale are available.
+You need to break up the river trip half way at the market town of Pakbeng

 http://www.sanctuaryhotelsandresorts.com/english/main/pakbeng/about/